 The core portfolio would bear the full cost of capital additions under traditional cost-of-service ratemaking principles, with major additions pre-approved by CPUC.

-Prior to transition, core customers retain the right to direct access and will be “grandfathered” upon transition; customer would bear the responsibility for other applicable utility charges.
+Prior to January 1, 2003, core customers retain the right to direct access and will be “grandfathered” upon transition; customer would bear the responsibility for other applicable utility charges.

-A customer could elect to engage in direct access to procure “green” energy, subject to the payment of applicable nonbypassable charges.
+Subsequent to January 1, 2003, core customers could elect to engage in direct access only to procure “green” energy, subject to the payment of applicable nonbypassable charges.
 A returning customer would be obligated to give [adequate] notice to regain access to core portfolio.

-4. On an interim basis, prior to the transition, utility service rates would be adjusted to provide relief to business customers whose rates have increased disproportionately as a result of the increases approved recently by the California Public Utilities Commission.
+4. On an interim basis, prior to the transition, utility service rates would be adjusted to provide relief to customers whose rates have increased disproportionately as a result of the increases approved recently by the California Public Utilities Commission.
 Material disagreement remains among parties regarding the means of achieving this result.

-A means of providing relief would be the implementation of an immediate average rate reduction of 1¢/kWh in proportion to the May 2001 rate increase.
+A means of providing relief would be the implementation of an immediate average rate reduction of 1¢/kWh, allocated in proportion to the May 2001 rate increase.
 This would assure immediate relief.
 The relief could be funded on an interim basis if utility costs fall below current rate levels or through a deferral of debt recovery.
 [Alternatively, the immediate rate reduction could be limited to customers with loads in excess of 20kW.]

-The removal of the surcharge would be based on the following conditions: (1) a limit of payments by SCE to CDWR of 10.27 ¢/kWh for kilowatthours delivered for the California Procurement Adjustment; (2) a clear commitment that CDWR would be obligated to assume the entire net short position, including ancillary services, for SCE and (3) resolution of prices for renewable qualifying facility contracts.
+The implementation of the rate reduction would be based on the following conditions: (1) a limit on payments by SCE to CDWR to 10.27 ¢/kWh for kilowatthours delivered; (2) a clear commitment that CDWR would be obligated to assume the entire net short position, including ancillary services, for SCE and (3) resolution of prices for renewable qualifying facility contracts.

 A balancing account would be established to facilitate the recovery any revenue undercollection in the event that the conditions specified in Section 4.1.2 are not achieved.
 The balance in the account would be amortized [when the account exceeds a balance of $500 million] [commencing July 1, 2002].
 Any overcollection in the balancing account would be refunded to customers through an immediate bill credit when the account balance exceeds $500 million.
+Note: A balancing account for procurement costs going forward will be required in any event.

 4.1.4 Any costs resulting from a modification of baseline levels remain within the residential customer class.

-5. SCE would be restored to financial solvency by issuing bonds to fund the debt associated with payments made for energy purchased for customers in 2000-01.
-Agreement on the allocation for the SCE debt methodology is also contingent upon a fair allocation of CDWR Debt, as discussed below in Section 6 and a fair resolution of the “exit” fee issue for load served by customer-specific generation.
+5. SCE would be restored to financial solvency by issuing bonds to fund the company's outstanding debt.
+Agreement on the allocation methodology for the SCE debt is contingent upon a fair allocation of CDWR Debt, as discussed below in Section 6 and a fair resolution of the “exit” fee issue for load served by customer-specific generation.

 5.1 Until December 31, 2002 the responsibility for payment of this undercollection would be assigned to all customers, on an equal cents per kWh basis.
+[The portion allocated to customers under 20 kw could be called something else as long as their total rate remains the same.]

 After December 31, 2002, the debt would be payable only by customers with energy demands of 20 kW or more, on an equal cents per kWh basis.
-In light of noncore customer agreement to dedicate URG to core customers, large customers have proposed to limit their responsibility for SCE debt to 0.3 cents per kWh.
+In light of noncore customer agreement to dedicate URG to core and core-elect customers, large customers have proposed to limit their responsibility for SCE debt to 0.3 cents per kWh.

-5.3 No debt allocation to new or incremental load.
+5.3 No debt allocation to new or incremental load served by new or expanded customer-specific generation.

 6. The State obligations associated with CDWR Energy purchases would be relieved through debt financing of past obligations and allocation of forward obligations.